JeanBaptisteRamette/JeanBaptisteRamette.github.io/_posts/2023-06-30-Detect-and-bypass-API-Hashing.md

     const auto Peb = NtCurrentPeb();
     const auto LoaderData = Peb->Ldr;

-    // circular doubled linked list of all modules loaded for the process const LIST_ENTRY* Head = &LoaderData->InMemoryOrderModuleList;
+    // circular doubled linked list of all modules loaded for the process.
+    // each item in the list is a pointer to an LDR_DATA_TABLE_ENTRY structure const LIST_ENTRY* Head = &LoaderData->InMemoryOrderModuleList;
     const LIST_ENTRY* ModuleNode = nullptr;

     // walk through the list
     for (ModuleNode = Head->Flink; ModuleNode != Head ; ModuleNode = ModuleNode->Flink)
     {
+        // CONTAINING_RECORD is a weird macro hack from microsoft
-        const auto LoadedModule = CONTAINING_RECORD(ModuleNode, NT_LDR_DATA_TABLE_ENTRY, InMemoryOrderModuleList);
+        // to retrieve a pointer to a structure containing a specific field. const auto LoadedModule = CONTAINING_RECORD(ModuleNode, NT_LDR_DATA_TABLE_ENTRY, InMemoryOrderModuleList);
         const auto ModuleName = LoadedModule->BaseDllName.Buffer;

+        // if name digest correspond this means
-        if (SymHash(ModuleName) == ModuleHash)
+        // the entry is the module we want to retrieve if (SymHash(ModuleName) == ModuleHash)
             return LoadedModule;
     }